priv-kweihmann/oelint-adv/docs/wiki/oelint.vars.srcuriappend.md

 Or if it should be an ``append`` it needs to be ``SRC_URI:append = " file://abc"``

+This check only will raise issues, if all of the requested `inherit` classes, can be found in the same layer.

 ## Ways to fix it

 To override any default value use